Full question:

 Answer:

-In New York, the court can annul a marriage if one party can prove that the other party obtained their consent to the marriage by fraud or misleading information.
-The law is stated in N.Y.
+In New York, a marriage can be annulled if one party proves that the other party obtained consent through fraud or misleading information.
+According to N.Y.
 Dom.
 Rel.
-Law § 7 that reads:
+Law § 7, a marriage is void if:

-5. Has been incurably mentally ill for a period of five years or more.”
+- One party has been incurably mentally ill for five years or more.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.